 We take our work seriously but not ourselves.
-We are a diverse range of individuals from around the world joined only by our deep interest in the natural world.
+We are a diverse group of individuals from around the world joined by our deep interest in the natural world.
 Our lab members are mostly based in Gothenburg (Sweden) and the Royal Botanic Gardens, Kew (UK), but we have many associated members across the globe.

 Regular lab meetings

 We try to meet regularly in order to share information between ourselves and with other groups.
-We organise weekly breakfast meetings as well as two week-long group meetings twice a year -- where we'll often go somewhere interesting.
+We organise weekly breakfast meetings as well as two-week-long group meetings twice a year – where we'll often go somewhere interesting.
 Additionally, we have fortnightly journal and software clubs.